zkstewart/BINge/README.md

 `python /location/of/BINge.py cluster --help-long`

 Otherwise, refer to the [BINge wiki](https://github.com/zkstewart/BINge/wiki) for more detailed information on the program.
 The wiki also contains a tutorial guiding you through a full replication of one part of the BINge study which can be easily applied to your own dataset.

+## Rerunning an analysis
+If you try to rerun a previously completed analysis, you might encounter an error indicating that the output file already exists.
+BINge does not like to overwrite existing results, so you should move, delete, or rename any results before rerunning something performed previously.

 # How to cite
 A publication is hopefully forthcoming which can be referred to when using this program.
 Until then, you can link to this repository.